-The Company is concentrated in the manufacturing of asphalt plants and related components which is typically subject to a seasonal slow-down during the third and fourth quarters of the calendar year.
+The Company is concentrated in the manufacturing of asphalt plants and related components which had historically been subject to a seasonal slow-down during the third and fourth quarters of the calendar year.
+Recent bidding activity and delivery of equipment has been occurring more evenly throughout the year.
+The Company cannot determine if this is a new trend or the result of a greater near-term demand for its products.